githubteacher/cautious-lamp/marksnorman-losangeles.md

 # Los Angeles

 ### Places to Eat
-- Birdies ... fried chickend and donuts on Olympic and Olive
+- Birdies ... fried chicken and donuts on Olympic and Olive
 - Danny's Tacos

 ### Places to Go